Businesses change over time.

 While many people like having this language in the agreement, it’s essential to understand its effect if you consider making an offer for another member’s interest in the company.

-Contact a Business Attorney Today
+How a Business Attorney Can Help Today

 If you are wondering how to change ownership percentage of an LLC in Texas, then it is a good idea to talk to an experienced business law attorney.